-Testing products can result in lower costs in several areas:
+Testing products can result in lower costs as a result of:

-- Reducing the chance of defects and product failures.
-Testing finds weaknesses and flaws in a product’s design before the end user does.
+- Reducing the chance of defects and product failures

 💡 PRO TIP: With Shopify POS, shoppers can return or exchange items they bought in store or online as many times as they need to be satisfied with their purchase.
 You don’t have to resort to issuing store credit or gift cards, and customers have the freedom to choose being refunded or exchanging their purchase for another product.

 Businesses develop products to solve specific problems.
 However, the ways customers sometimes use products can vary.
 The success of a product depends on its ability to meet its promises and fulfill its purpose.
 Rigorous testing ensures a product will satisfy customer needs and build brand trust before it hits the shelves.